 The remote, rocky hills of the Priorat wine region are the birthplace of intense, minerally reds that many wine writers and collectors consider to be Spain’s most elite wines.
-The distinctive slate-and-quartzite soil (locally called llicorella), an abundance of sunshine and an energetic group of young winemakers have earned the region a reputation as one of Spain’s most innovative, while the area’s pristine natural beauty and long history make it a fascinating place to explore.
+The distinctive slate-and-quartzite soil (locally called llicorella), an abundance of sunshine, and an energetic group of young winemakers have earned the region a reputation as one of Spain’s most innovative.
+At the same time, the area’s pristine natural beauty and long history make it a fascinating place to explore.

 Concentrated and full of character

 Priorat’s best wines are concentrated and full of character thanks to the very low yields produced by the region’s harsh conditions.
 Those low yields, in addition to the intense manual labor required to make wines here, mean that Priorat wines are some of the most expensive in Spain.
 They are also, in the eyes of many, among the best wines produced in the country.
 Expressive, fresh, and less oaky than many traditional Spanish reds, Priorat wines have earned a devoted following in Spain and beyond.